 HESA provides higher education providers (HEPs) with the opportunity to make post-collection amendments to a dataset through the fixed database facility.
 The fixed database collection opens following the closure of the corresponding live data collection, and remains open for between 6 and 15 months, depending on the data stream; typically longer for the Student record and shorter for other collections.
 As the fixed database collection remains open well beyond publication dates, onward use of information whilst it remains open (for example in HESA publications) will normally be based on the original data collected and not on any amended data submitted through the fixed database facility.
 For further information about the changes please contact us via [email protected]

-The student/staff ratio (SSR) is designed to show the total number of students per member of academic teaching staff.
-The SSR is calculated using the student and staff full time equivalent (FTE) figures.
+The student: staff ratio (SSR) is designed to show the total number of students per member of academic teaching staff.
+The SSR is calculated using the student and staff full-time equivalent (FTE).

 Student component (numerator)

-The student figures are based on the HESA Session population, and include students counted as 1 (HE session population) and 2 (FE session population).
+The student figures are based on the HESA session population, and include students counted as 1 (HE session population) and 2 (FE session population).
 We split the student data into 2 portions, one for those students for whom we include the full FTE (the ‘basic FTE’) and the other for those for whom we make a reduction (the ‘reduced FTE’).

-- do not have a location of study of D “On industrial (or other) placement for the year as a whole” – FTE reduced to 20% of the original.
+- Students with a location of study of D “On industrial (or other) placement for the year as a whole” – FTE reduced to 20% of the original.

-- Students with a location of study of D "On industrial (or other) placement for a proportion of the year” – FTE reduced to 60% of the original.
+- Students with a location of study of E “On industrial (or other) placement for a proportion of the year” – FTE reduced to 60% of the original.

 Staff component (denominator)